jkimys2/Module-1-Challenge/README.md

 WHEN I view the title element
 THEN I find a concise, descriptive title

 Following these criterias helped structure the code so that it appears more organized and mirrors HTML format.
+It also helped make the website more accessible by adding certain elements such as alt attributes and title.